Volleyball: Libero

 The libero player was introduced internationally in 1998, and made its debut for NCAA competition in 2002.
 The libero is a player specialized in defensive skills: the libero must wear a contrasting jersey color from their teammates and cannot block or attack the ball when it is entirely above net height.
 When the ball is not in play, the libero can replace any back-row player, without prior notice to the officials.
-This replacement does not count against the substitution limit each team is allowed per set, although the libero may be replaced only by the player whom he or she replaced.
+This replacement does not count against the substitution limit each team is allowed per set, although the libero may be replaced only by the player whom they replaced.
 Most U.S. high schools added the libero position from 2003 to 2005.

 The modern-day libero often takes on the role of a second setter.
 When the setter digs the ball, the libero is typically responsible for the second ball and sets to the front-row attacker.
 The libero may function as a setter only under certain restrictions.
 To make an overhand set, the libero must be standing behind (and not stepping on) the 3-meter line; otherwise, the ball cannot be attacked above the net in front of the 3-meter line.
 An underhand pass is allowed from any part of the court.
 The libero is generally the most skilled defensive player on the team.
 Additionally, there is a libero tracking sheet, where the referees or officiating team keep track of whom the libero substitutes in and out for.

 Under FIVB rules, a libero is not allowed to serve.
 By contrast, a libero can serve in NCAA volleyball, but only in a specific rotation.
-That is, the libero can only serve for one person, not for all of the people for whom he or she goes in.
+That is, the libero can only serve for one person, not for all of the people for whom they go in.
 That rule change was implemented in 2004 and applied to high school and junior high play soon after.

 Under FIVB rules, each team can designate two liberos at the beginning of play, only one of whom can be on the court at any time, and each libero can serve in one specific rotation.
 This rule was implemented in NCAA women's volleyball, effective with the fall 2024 season.